a-paxton/living-documents/README.md

 If you'd like something more permanent, feel free to fork the repository or download the files!
-The beauty of R markdown and Juptyer notebooks lies in their flexibility -- so experiment until you find what works best for you!
+The beauty of R markdown and Jupyter notebooks lies in their flexibility -- so experiment until you find what works best for you!